jupaaso/image-annotator/README.md

 Next, run flask local host at http://localhost:5000/admin/ with following command in image-annotator folder:
 <li>  (.venv) C:\image-annotator>flask run

 Keep command prompt open, and open web-browser.
 Open http://localhost:5000/admin/ URL.
 This is your gate to image-annotator API.
-Wih help of the our client you can import images into database and annotate saved images, and keep all those saved and available in the database.
+With help of the our client you can import images into database and annotate saved images, and keep all those saved and available in the database.
+API and database create an environment for multiple users.

 Open Image Annotator API at local host window by command:
 <li>	 http://localhost:5000/admin/

-### LOPPU ON IHAN TURHAA TÄLLÄ HETKELLÄ

-During development and testing phases database creation, population and query has been tested with a variety of testing codes.
-In order to populate database the "imageAnnoAPI.py" -file including database models, ImageTest and PhotoTest folders, and the population test code (for example ‘test_APIdb_populate4.py’) needs to be located in the same path and folder.

-The test code ‘test_APIdb_populate4.py’ creates and populates all database models of Image Annotator.

-Activate python virtual environment before test code execution.
-Run the ‘test_APIdb_populate4.py’ with command  ‘python test_APIdb_populate4.py’.
-The test code will create the SQLite database and populate few instances into every data table with pre-set parameters.
-The test code copies images, image data, and ascii data into database.

-Database is created into project folder and named as "imageAnno.db".
-Database population test codes are available at ‘Database_test_code’ -folder:
-<li> test_APIdb_populate1.py </li>
-<li> test_APIdb_populate2.py </li>
-<li> test_APIdb_populate3.py </li>
-<li> test_APIdb_populate4.py </li>

-## Testing during SW development phases
-During API SW development cycles the code was tested with Visual Studio Code (VSC) debugger, Postman, and DB Browser.

-VSC debugger utilized Python debugging support (Python extension for Visual Studio Code, GitHub homepage: https://github.com/Microsoft/vscode-python ), and required defined launch.json -file in order to function correctly.
-Utilized launch.json and settings.json -files are available at source_control -folder.

-During API SW development steps Postman API Client (Google Chrome app) was used in testing to send REST Post request queries, and to read their responses within Postman.
-(Link to Postman website: https://www.postman.com/ )

-DB Browser was used to check created and tested databases (DB Browser for SQLite, link to website: https://sqlitebrowser.org/ ).
-DB Browser provides possibility to execute for example simple integrity and foreign key checking.
-Created databases were check occasionally during API SW development steps.

-## Database testing

-... coming as soon as possible...

-Run the codes defined below to test the database.
-Test codes are available at ‘Database_test_code’ -folder.
-<li> test_APIdb_populate1.py </li>
-<li> test_APIdb_populate2.py </li>
-<li> test_APIdb_populate3.py </li>
-<li> test_APIdb_populate4.py </li>
-<li> test_APIdb_crudUser1.py </li>